+Pascal and Catherine built their first tiny house in just 40 days and are currently living in it as their second home.
+They’re a couple from Kamouraska, Québec, Canada, that started a tiny house building company called “Ma Maison Logique,” which in English means “my logical house.”
 Pascal designed the tiny house to withstand extreme Canadian winters by using triple pane windows and installing a tiny wood stove.
 They also installed an air exchange vent in the bathroom to keep fresh air flowing in and used natural, non-toxic paint and oil finishes to ensure good air quality indoors.

+Catherine is an interior designer, and you’ll see that she added simple touches throughout the tiny house to make it seem more spacious while at the same time keeping it cozy and comfortable.
 The tiny house can be off-grid because it has a low-tech composting toilet, 28-gallon fresh water tank, propane stove & the possibility of adapting the fridge to run on propane as well.
 They don’t have solar panels installed yet, but it’s an option they’re looking into.
 For the moment, the tiny house is plugged into shore power and is connected to a municipal water supply.

 Video: Couple’s DIY Tiny Home Built in 40 Days

 You can share this tiny house story with your friends and family for free using the e-mail and social media re-share buttons below.
 Thanks.

 If you enjoyed this couple’s DIY tiny house project you’ll absolutely LOVE our Free Daily Tiny House Newsletter with even more!
 Thank you!